markdownplayground/markdownplayground/README.md

 ![screenshot](screenshot.png)

-Markdown is a common format used for docs, I want a "runnable markdown" websie:
+Markdown is a common format used for docs, I want a "runnable markdown" website:

-By which I mean:

-- Code examples should be runnable by clicking on a button.
+- Code examples should be runnable by just clicking on a button.
 - The output of the code should appear on screen, next to the code.
 - The execution could be sandboxed using Docker.
 - Environment variables should persist between executions.